sprat-kv/jobseeker-analytics/README.md

 I envision a community-driven tool, built by the people, for the people, ensuring it remains accessible and beneficial to all jobseekers.

 Because it's open-source, future developers can always fork this project and continue the work.

 This is especially important if I, the maintainer, ever win the lottery, retire my computer, and open a cat café. 👀

+-Lianna

 ## **Support & Feedback**